malteos/finetune-evaluation-harness/README.md

 ## Guidelines On Running Tasks
 - In some instances for specific tasks, please make sure to specify the exact dataset config depending on your needs
-- If text sequence processing fails for some classification, please try with setting --use_fast_tokenizer as False
+- If text sequence processing fails for some tasks such as classification, please try with setting --use_fast_tokenizer as False
+- Please make sure that the dataset (i.e task) url is publically visible on huggingface datasets